“Dorset is light and dark, ecstasy and melancholy.” PJ Harvey

 Dora Matthews, Iris Matthews, Jon Matthews, Steph Matthews

-Dave Thorne, Jordana Wakelin, Andy Young
+Dave Thorne, Jordana Wakelin, Andy Young - Thanks to

 Sam Lee, Zoe Laureen Palmer, Sandie Campbell, Fi Kilroe at FreeFolk